Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-Key-Key_AltGr-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0x01001103
-    :digest: 65e662413c64b961e8701edf3330a4d0
+    :digest: 9bc5d75cdc463560f2fbce582e04c6af

-On Windows, when the KeyDown event for this key is sent, the Ctrl+Alt modifiers are also set.
+On Windows, when the ``KeyDown`` event for this key is sent, the Ctrl+Alt modifiers are also set.